Professional edition active

 Symptoms and Signs of PMS

-Type and intensity of PMS symptoms vary from woman to woman and from cycle to cycle.
+Type and intensity of PMS symptoms vary across patients and from cycle to cycle.
 Symptoms typically start during the 5 days before menses and ending within a few hours of when menses begins.
 Symptoms may become more severe during stress or perimenopause.
 In perimenopausal women, symptoms may persist until after menses.

-Other nonspecific symptoms may include headache, vertigo, paresthesias of the extremities, syncope, palpitations, constipation, nausea, vomiting, and changes in appetite.
+Other nonspecific symptoms may include, vertigo, paresthesias of the extremities, syncope, palpitations, constipation, nausea, vomiting, and changes in appetite.
 Acne and neurodermatitis may also occur.

 Preexisting disorders may worsen while PMS symptoms are occurring.
 They include the following: